Author's Note:

 'You only have one life left!' said the Assistant.
 'Are you still foolish enough to play?'

 Kuro paused.
 Then he looked at Lucien, and nodded, shuffling the cards.
-God, I've never prayed, but if you're listening, please, let me win this game.
+God, I've never prayed to you in my life before, but if you're listening, please, let me win this game.
 Even the best players need a little luck on their side.

 Lucien played the last and most complex notes of the piece he was playing.
-The feeling was intense.
-There was too much at stake.
+The feeling was intense, and there was too much at stake.
 He sighed.
-Look, God, I know I don't pray, but I've always believed.
-I've never asked for anything.
+Look, God, I know I don't pray much, but I've always believed.
+I never asked for anything.
 But today, I beg you, let this work.

 The townspeople cowered at the incoming shadows of the storm and the dark forces within it.